 Submission: abstracts 31 December 2013 (was 24 December), papers (no page limit) eptcs.cls 7 January 2014 (was 31 December 2013)Notification: 3 February 2014Final versions: 10 February 2014

 Applications today are built using numerous interacting services; soon off-the-shelf CPUs will host thousands of cores, and sensor networks will be composed from a large number of processing units.
 Many applications need to make effective use of thousands of computing nodes.
 At some level of granularity, computation in such systems is inherently concurrent and communication-centred.
 PLACES aims to offer a forum where researchers from different fields exchange new ideas on one of the central challenges for programming in the near future, the development of programming methodologies and infrastructures where concurrency and distribution are the norm rather than a marginal concern.

 Submissions are invited in the general area of foundations of programming languages for concurrency, communication and distribution.
 Specific topics include:

 Papers are welcome which present novel and valuable ideas as well as experiences.

-Vasco Vasconcelos (University of Lisbon) Alastair F. Donaldson (Imperial College, London)
+Organizers: Vasco Vasconcelos (University of Lisbon, Portugal) Alastair F. Donaldson (Imperial College, UK)